The 8 Best Investment Apps of 2020

 Similar to Acorns, Stash offers a low-cost method to build a diverse portfolio.
 But where Acorns invests for you automatically, Stash can help you learn how to make the best investment decisions yourself.

 The Stash app includes educational content customized to your investment preferences.
-You can choose between values-driven portfolios focused on different investing themes, or build your own custom portfolio.
-Then you can set up an “Auto-Stash” plan for recurring investments or add funds when you choose.
+You can choose between values-driven portfolios focused on different investing themes, or you can build a custom portfolio.
+Funding your account can be done manually whenever you want, or you can set up an “Auto-Stash” plan for recurring investments.

 For any beginning investor, all of the terms, acronyms, and phrases of the investment world can be overwhelming.
-Stash does not give the depth of research on companies that many stock brokerages do, but if you don’t yet speak the language of investing, you have to start somewhere.
+Stash does not give the depth of research on companies that many stock brokerages do, but it makes it easy to understand what exactly you're buying when you put money in the market.
+If you don’t yet speak the language of investing, you have to start somewhere.
 Stash is an excellent choice for a starting point.

 Stash accounts start at $1, though you may be subject to fees from the individual investments you choose.